 “Well, Die-san, a lot might have happened, but today was a success.
 We caught fish and didn’t have any accidents or fights.
 You don’t have to run, okay?”

 “...Uughn.”
-As Diode had her back stroked, her small head slid closer, stopping right under Terra’s nose.
+While Terra stroked her back, Diode's small head slid closer and came to a stop right under Terra’s nose.
 A smoky sweet botanical smell wafted its way into Terra's brain.
-Without thinking, Terra threw her arms around the girl's shoulders and pulled her into an embrace.
-Feeling at ease, Diode fell into her chest in response.
-She took a deep breath, then let out a “Phew...
+Without thinking, Terra threw her arms around the girl's shoulders and pulled her into a hug.
+At ease, Diode responded by sinking into her chest.
+She took a deep breath, then said, “Phew...”

-They sat supporting each other’s weight, as if fused together, for a little more than ten seconds—then, timidly, Diode pulled away and opened a space between the two.
+They sat supporting each other’s weight, as if fused together, for a little more than ten seconds—then, timidly, Diode withdrew and opened some space between the two.

 “Ah, uh...
 Sorry about this, Terra-san.”